Awards

 (If you're looking for the Pulliam First Amendment Award, it can be found here.)

-The Eugene C. Pulliam Fellowship was established to enable a mid-career editorial writer or columnist to have time away from daily responsibilities for study and research.
-The cash award allows Pulliam Editorial Fellows to:
+The Eugene C. Pulliam Fellowship is intended to enable a mid-career journalist who specializes in fact-based commentary or analysis to have time away from daily responsibilities to pursue in-depth reporting projects.

-Pursue other endeavors that enrich their knowledge of a public interest issue
+Fellows may use the funds to enrich their knowledge of a public interest issue through courses, independent study or travel.

 2023 Pulliam Editorial Writing Fellow